mehatabpathan/vegan_delights/README.md

 <small><i><a href='http://ecotrust-canada.github.io/markdown-toc/'>Table of contents generated with markdown-toc</a></i></small>
 ## User Experience (UX)

-A visitor to Easy Eater would be someone who is most likely an adult who enjoys their food and trying new recipes but also wants to save time and effort when deciding what to cook for dinner every night of the week.
+A Site-Visitor to Vegan Delights would be someone who takes pleasure in savoring delicious meals and exploring new recipes.
+They are eager to expand and enrich their collection of recipes or simply share them with others.

 ### User Stories

 #### EPIC | User Profile
-- As a Site User I can register an account so that I can add/edit/delete my recipes and comment on and bookmark other people's recipes and add recipes to my meal planner.
+- As a Site User, I can register myself to this website, so that I can create/update/delete my own recipes and comments.
-- As a Site User, I can log in or log out of my account so that I can keep my account secure.
+- As a Site User, I can see my current login status, so that I know if I am logged in or logged out.
-- As a Site User I can see my login status so that I know if I'm logged in or out.
+- As a Site User, I can log in and out of my account, so that post, comment and like recipes.

 #### EPIC | User Navigation
-- As a Site User I can immediately understand the purpose of the site so that I can decide if it meets my needs.
+- As a Site User, I can navigate myself throughout the website in an intuitive way, so that I can go back and forth between pages without an issue.
-- As a Site User, I can intuitively navigate around the site so that I can find content and understand where I am on the site.
+- As a Site User, I can open a recipe with a click, so that I can see the full details, ingredients required, comments and like the recipe.
-- As a Site User, I can view a paginated list of recipes so that I can select a recipe to view.
+- As a Site User, I can scroll through a paginated list of recipes, so that I can get a quick overview of many recipes.
-- As a Site User, I can click on a recipe so that I can read the full recipe, ingredients required and view comments left by users.

 #### EPIC | Recipe Management
-- As a Site User, I can input my favourite recipes onto the app through an easy to use interface so that I can share them with other users.
+- As a Site User, I can upload my own recipes through an easy form, so that I can share them with other users.
-- As a Site User, I can edit and delete recipes that I have created so that I can easily make changes without having to start over.
+- As a Site User, I can view my own recipes, so that I can review and manage the recipes I have created.
-- As a Site User I can view my recipes so that I can see and manage all recipes I have created in the one location.
+- As a Site User, I can view all recipes I liked on one page, so that I can sort out my favorite recipes from the big list of all recipes.
-- As a Site User I can view my bookmarked recipes so I can find them easily in the one location.
+- As a Site User, I can edit and delete my own recipes, so that I can keep my recipes up to date or remove them.

 #### EPIC | Recipe Interaction
-- As a Site User, I can save other user's recipes to my bookmarks so that I can find them easily at a later date.
+- As a Site User, I can comment on recipes, so that I can give my own feedback or start a conversation.
-- As a Site User, I can comment on other people's recipes so I can give my feedback.
+- As a Site User, I can edit and delete my comments, so that adjust my comments if I made a mistake.
-- As a Site User, I can edit and delete comments that I have created so that I can easily make changes if I have made a mistake.
+- As a Site User, I can "Like" a recipe, so that I can sort out recipes I like from others.

 #### EPIC | Mealplan Management
 - As a Site User, I can add/delete recipes to my meal planner for a particular day of the week so that I can create a meal plan for the week ahead.